KopyletsD/HandPal---Gesture-tracking-AI/README.md

-# GestPal-Real-Time-Hand-Tracking
+# HandPal - Gesture-tracking-AI

-Use of any webcam source to find hands with AI and recognise gestures that control the machine
+Use of any webcam sources to find hands with AI and recognise gestures that control the machine's mouse and multimedia (Youtube) being played